- Designed and conducted professional laboratory experimental work since 1992.

-- Additional expertise in culturing soil organisms, and preparing gnotobiotic systems including plants and ectomycorrhizal fungi.
+- Expertise in culturing soil organisms, and preparing gnotobiotic (all organisms known, artificial) systems including plants and ectomycorrhizal fungi.

 My recent experience:

-- Research Associate, Dr. Kari Dunfield, University of Guelph (2013-present): Focus on nitrogen and phosphorus cycling genes from soil organisms, as well as barcoding projects.
+- Research Associate, Dr. Kari Dunfield, University of Guelph (2013-2020): Focus on nitrogen and phosphorus cycling genes from soil organisms, as well as barcoding projects.

 - Crowdfunded project on an interesting cancer-fighting gut bacterium: here.